infinum/ngx-nuts-and-bolts/CONTRIBUTING.md

 You can request adding new feature to the library by starting new discussion in the discussions tab, where you can outline the problem your requested feature would solve.
 Ideally you would already have solution in mind which you can also describe in the discussion.
 After discussing the new feature if team members agree that it will be useful and reusable the issue will be created based on which solution can be implemented and new pull request created.

+## Coding rules

+To ensure consistency throughout the source code, keep these rules in mind as you are working:

+All features or bug fixes must be tested by one or more specs (unit-tests).

+All features must be documented by adding new `.md` file in appropriate folder inside of the `ngx-nuts-and-bolts-docs` project.

+All features that interact directly with or affect the UI should also have accompanying `.storiest.ts` file.

 [github]: https://github.com/infinum/ngx-nuts-and-bolts